MicrosoftDocs/azure-stack-docs/azure-stack/hci/get-started.md

 ## Use Azure Monitor for monitoring and alerts

-You can also use [Azure Monitor](/windows-server/manage/windows-admin-center/azure/azure-monitor) (requires an Azure subscription) to collect events and performance counters for analysis and reporting, take action when a particular condition is detected, and receive notifications via email.
+You can also use [Azure Monitor](manage/azure-monitor.md) to collect events and performance counters for analysis and reporting, take action when a particular condition is detected, and receive notifications via email.
 Click **Azure Monitor** from the **Tools** menu to connect directly to Azure from Windows Admin Center.

 ## Collect diagnostics information